AlexGaida/Python/README.md

 Lots of _rigging_ utility modules to help me solve problems relating to the projects I work on better.

+### General Function Return:

+  Unlike the standard C++ of return 0 which denotes as return of no problems.

+  In here, each function returns _bool_ True for success. and _bool_ False for failure.
+This is to signify that the function has been called and run successfully.
+This is useful for unit test purposes.

 ### The maya_utils:

 In this directory I store anything relating to manipulation of Maya objects inside the scenes.